 Battery: Concord 25XC sealed recombinant type - under the co-pilot seat.
 12v, 26Ah Alternator: ESI 32B19549 Serial No. 9020550 (70 Amps) TJN80 extremely fast acting 80A fuse Voltage regulator: B & C Specialty Products LR-3B Electrical Noise Suppressors: Ameri-King AK-950-FTR SN: 507415 - on the engine side of the firewall.
 Smoothie Brickwall Active Noise Filter - on top of the Avionics stack.
 Alternator Capacitance Filter - on the engine side of the firewall.

-Avionics Relays: RAYELEC L-44, 12v/40A - behind the instrument panel, Co-Pilot side.
+Recognition Lights Relay: LF1-S-FLAT, 12v/12A - behind the instrument panel, Pilot side.

 The electrical circuits are controlled by a two position Master/Alternator switch on the pilot side of the instrument panel.
 The Master side of a two position switch places a ground signal on the master solenoid control terminal energizing the system.
-When energized, the master solenoid connects the battery +12v DC directly to the starter solenoid and to the main equipment bus through a TJN80 extremely fast acting 80A fuse, an Ameri-King AK-950-FTR filter and a DC Ammeter shunt, all located on the engine side of the firewall.
-Aircraft electrical load is monitored via a 50A Hall Effect Sensor (CS-02) connected to the DYNON EMS module.
+When energized, the master solenoid connects the battery +12v DC directly to the starter solenoid and to the main equipment bus through a DC Ammeter shunt located on the engine side of the firewall.
+Aircraft instrument electrical load is monitored via a 50A Hall Effect Sensor (CS-02) connected to the DYNON EMS module.

-The ESI 70A alternator connects to the electrical circuits through the Ameri-King AK-950 FTR filter.
-The B&C LR-3B voltage regulator controls the alternator output when the

-ALTERNATOR side of the two position Master/Alternator switch is energized.
+The ESI 70A alternator connects to the electrical circuits through a TJN80 extremely fast acting 80A fuse and an Ameri-King AK-950-FTR filter.
+The B&C LR-3B voltage regulator controls the alternator output when the ALTERNATOR side of the two position Master/Alternator switch is energized.
 This proves +12v DC to pin #6 (BUS) of the LR-3B regulator located on the engine side of the firewall.
-A 120VAC/150W inverter is connected to the battery via a 15A in-line fuse.
+A 120VAC/150W inverter is connected to the battery via a 10A in-line fuse.